 By keeping a record of what you have, as well as a well-organised stock location, you can save money on products that you didn’t need to buy.
 Using FIFO inventory management can help you understand the costs of your existing stock too to make sure that your business is equipped to deal with price fluctuations.

-When you order stock on a regular basis, you may be able to access better deals with you’re regular suppliers.
-Take a look back at your order history to see how much you have spent with your suppliers in the last year and see if you have the buying power to swing a good deal.
+When you order stock regularly, you may be able to access better deals with you’re regular suppliers.
+Look back at your order history to see how much you have spent with your suppliers in the last year and see if you have the buying power to swing a good deal.
 See if there are any ways that you can reduce the number of times you order to increase your order quantity for the commonly used stock - it will help you save on landed costs and might give you access to bulk buy discounts.

 By reporting on your past data you can uncover these opportunities to save money while buying the same products from the same supplier.

-Knowing your stock & ordering history can help save you from making unnecessary purchases.
-It can also help to know the costs of your common materials and how they fluctuate to plan your purchases better.
+Knowing your stock and ordering history can help prevent unnecessary purchases.
+It can also help to know the costs of your common materials and how they fluctuate to better plan your purchases.
 Do any of your materials have seasonal pricing?
 Are their prices commonly fluctuating?
 These factors could help you plan out your purchases to maximise your orders.

-Having good records can not just help you make better decisions in the future, but also make sure that you are getting what you pay for right now.
+Having good records can not only help you make better decisions in the future but also ensure that you are getting what you pay for right now.

-Purchase orders can help to confirm both to the supplier, and for your internal staff what you’re expecting in terms of materials and costs.
-This is always important but can be particularly helpful if the person ordering isn’t the person receiving stock, or handling the bills sent by your supplier.
-It means your whole team stay on the same page, and you have a firm way to check what was expected vs what happened.
+Purchase orders can help confirm what you’re expecting in terms of materials and costs both to the supplier and for your internal staff.
+This is always important but can be particularly helpful if the person ordering isn’t the person receiving stock or handling the bills sent by your supplier.
+It means your whole team stays on the same page, and you have a firm way to check what was expected vs. what happened.

-Knowing what’s actually received, and what’s left to receive can also help to make sure you haven’t spent money on something that you don’t want or that never arrived.
-It can also mean having a better understanding of your costs when your records are good.
-Plus, keeping track of your usual cost and quantities can help you assess new suppliers prices and negotiate.
+Knowing what’s received and what’s left to receive can also help to ensure you haven’t spent money on something you don’t want or never arrived.
+It can also mean a better understanding of your costs when your records are good.
+Plus, keeping track of your usual costs and quantities can help you assess new suppliers' prices and negotiate.

 Want help managing your purchases?
 Get a free WorkGuru.io walkthrough and trial to see the powerful stock control and purchasing tools that can help your business.
 Get in touch today.